cc886/Coursera_getdata_project/README.md

 Please make sure you have been in the following condition before you run the function.

 * unzip the "zip", got the **UCI HAR Dataset** folder in the same directory as the "run_analysis.R".
+(If you didn't download the file, the script will download it for you.)
 And, DO NOT SET THE DIRECTORY INTO THE FOLER.
 * set the working directery with `setwd()` to make sure the directory is where the code and datast folder are.
 * package "dplyr" is needed, please make sure that you have installed this package.
 If not, you can use `install.packages("dplyr")` to get it.

 Enjoy yourself !

 ## coding analysis

-The aim of the function `run_analysis()` is to make a tidy data set with the raw data in the *UCI HAR Dataset* folder.

-So, Let's begin.

 #### README, the very first step to begin with